Nevada upends No. 22 San Diego State 75-66 – KION546

 SDSU’s Darrion Trammell was assessed a technical foul in the opening minutes when Lucas was knocked down after a whistle in front of the Nevada bench.
 Some jawing ensued and San Diego State coaches had to restrain some Aztecs players from leaving their bench.

-Lucas and Bradley each had 11 points at the 7:23 mark of the first half, more than half their team’s total in a 20-20 game.
+Lucas picked himself up off the floor at least a half-dozen times.
+He and Bradley each had 11 points at the 7:23 mark of the first half, more than half their team’s total in a 20-20 game.

-Lucas, a senior who transferred from Oregon State following the 2021-22 season, scored seven points during a 10-1 Nevada run that erased the Aztecs’ 11-4 lead.
+Lucas, a senior guard who transferred from Oregon State after last season, scored seven points during a 10-1 Nevada run that erased the Aztecs’ 11-4 lead.
 But neither team had more than a four-point edge the rest of the half and SDSU took a 30-28 advantage into the break.

 BIG PICTURE